Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ## Generate SDK

-We will generate SDK under the SDK project folder of `azure-sdk-for-net`.
+We will generate an SDK under the SDK project folder of `azure-sdk-for-net`.

 ### Configuration (optional)